UNIST-LOFT/SimAPR/README_detailed.md

 There are 3 files in output directory: `simapr-search.log`, `simapr-result.json` and `simapr-finished.txt`.
 * `simapr-search.log` contains logs from SimAPR.
 * `simapr-result.json` contains the results from SimAPR by each patches in JSON format.
-* `simapr-finished.txt` is created when SimAPR finished and it contains overhead by scheduler, overall test execution time and overall running time.
+* `simapr-finished.txt` is created when SimAPR finished, and it contains overhead by scheduler, overall test execution time and overall running time.

 **NOTE**: If you run SimAPR in multiple machine, copy `experiments/<tool>/result` to same machine.

 ## 4. Run scripts to generate plots used in our paper
-Before this step, you should run every scripts (`search.py`, `search-d4j2.py` and `search-ablation.py`) for every tools and check every results are stored in `experiments/<tool>/result` in same machine.
+Before this step, you should run every script (`search.py`, `search-d4j2.py` and `search-ablation.py`) for every tool and check every result are stored in `experiments/<tool>/result` in same machine.

 We prepared scripts to generate plots used in our paper.
 Those scripts are stored in [experiments/scripts](./experiments/scripts) directory.